 The Compensation Committee may condition the vesting of any award of RSUs or restricted shares upon the satisfaction of performance targets or goals as described below.
-The Compensation Committee is authorized to establish Company-wide, division-wide or individual goals, which may be quantitative performance standards or qualitative performance standards.
-The quantitative performance standards include financial measurements such as revenue, income, expense, operating cash flow, free cash flow, numbers of customers of or subscribers for various services and products offered by us or one of our divisions, customer service measurements and other objective financial or service-based standards relevant to our business as may be established by the Compensation Committee.
+The Compensation Committee is authorized to establish Company-wide, division-wide or individual goals, which may be quantitative performance standards or qualitative performance standards include financial measurements such as revenue, income, expense, operating cash flow, free cash flow, numbers of customers of or subscribers for various services and products offered by us or one of our divisions, customer service measurements and other objective financial or service-based standards relevant to our business as may be established by the Compensation Committee.
 The qualitative performance standards may include, but are not limited to, customer satisfaction, management effectiveness, workforce diversity and other qualitative performance standards relevant to our business.
 For each calendar year, annual performance goals will be established by the Compensation Committee by no later than the 90th day of the year.
 Performance goals that are not annual will be established within the first quarter of the start of the applicable performance period.
-After the close of the calendar year, the Compensation Committee will also determine whether the performance goals have been satisfied.
+After the close of the calendar year, the Compensation Committee whether the performance goals have been satisfied.
 For a further discussion of our performance goals see "Compensation Discussion and Analysis," which begins on page 37.
-In addition, the Compensation Committee may condition the vesting of an award based on the satisfaction of performance standards as it may determine to be appropriate, whether or not previously designated as a performance standard.
-To date, only our named executive officers, including Mr. Block beginning in 2009, have been granted performance-based awards.
+In addition, the Compensation Committee may condition the vesting of an award based on the satisfaction of performance standards as it may determine to be appropriate, whether or not previously designated as a performance-based awards.